WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/diagram_content_types.md

 The SMART Guidelines define the provision of guidance and monitoring using a structured, standardized representation of knowledge of different types, which are represented in L2 and L3.
-The L3 authoring process consists of creating the L3 artifacts from the corresponding L2 artifact (and its adjacent artifacts) - for example creating PlanDefinitions from a Decision Table.
+The diagram and table here represent those concepts in a visual manner.

+**Note: This diagram is not representative of the component/artifact names across L2 or L3, but is an abstract overview of concept types involved in the definition of SMART Guidelines.**

 <img src="./content_types.png" style="width:50%; align:center"/>